Instant Pot Chicken Biryani Recipe

 - Onions – Then, add the onions and cook until they are caramelized.
 You will need to stir the onions often so they don’t burn.
 Cook until the onions have reduced to 1/3 of their original volume.
 They should be tender and caramelized – for about 5 minutes.

-Pro tip – Turn the instant pot off for a few minutes if the heat is too high and continue to cook on residue heat.
+Pro tip – Turn the Instant Pot off for a few minutes if the heat is too high and continue to cook on residual heat.

 - Chicken – Then, add the marinated chicken to the onions.
-Sear the chicken on all sides stirring frequently – 3 minutes.
-Then, add 1/4 cup water and deglaze any onions and spices that may have got stuck at the bottom of the pan – 2 minutes.
+Sear the chicken on all sides, stirring frequently, for 3 minutes.
+Then, add 1/4 cup of water and deglaze the pan for 2 minutes, stirring in any onions and spices that may have stuck to the bottom.

 - Now, add the chopped herbs – cilantro and mint.
 Spread the chicken evenly in the pot.

-- Pressure cook – Close the instant pot with the lid – and seal the vent.
-Pressure cook on high – 6 minutes.
+- Pressure cook: Close the Instant Pot lid and seal the vent.
+Pressure cook on high for 6 minutes.
 Follow with quick-release – this will prevent the rice from overcooking.

 - Open the Instant Pot.
-Fluffy rice – add more fresh herbs like cilantro before serving.
+Fluff the rice and add more fresh herbs like cilantro before serving.

 Stovetop pressure cooker biryani